Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: On the age of Bo otes I

 The middle panels of Fig.\,\ref{cmd_age} present two simulated CMDs.
 In both cases, we adopted the same luminosity function and binary fraction as in the observed CMD, but with a total number of stars increased by a factor of ten to reduce statistical noise.
 We also assumed the same metallicity distribution inferred in this study.
 The two simulated CMDs differ only in the age distribution of stellar populations with different metallicities.
 The bottom-middle panel corresponds to the age distribution adopted in Sect.,\ref{sec_met}, whereas the top-middle panel assumes all populations are coeval.
 The right panels show the same simulated CMDs as in the middle panels, but rescaled to match the number of stars in the observed CMD.

 Although the observed stars are distributed along a relatively narrow SGB---suggesting, at first glance, a prolonged star formation---the limited number of SGB stars prevents us from drawing firm conclusions about the ages of the Bo\"otes\,I stellar populations.
+However, this hint of a prolonged star formation is in agreement with what was found by \cite{brown2014} and \cite{Durbin2025}, who inferred a primary star formation event about 13.4 Gyr ago, followed by residual star formation persisting until roughly 11 Gyr ago.

 To assess the robustness of our results on the binary fraction and metallicity distribution, we repeated the analyses presented in Sects.\,\ref{sec_met} and \ref{sec_bin} using coeval isochrones.
 We verified that the results remain unchanged.
 This outcome is expected, since the determination of the binary fraction and metallicity distribution is based on MS stars, whose position in the CMD is largely insensitive to age.